Multiple endocrine neoplasia, type 1 (MEN 1) care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic specialists work as a team to listen, counsel and treat people who have MEN 1.
+Mayo Clinic specialists work as a team to listen, counsel and treat people who have multiple endocrine neoplasia , type 1 (MEN 1).
 Depending on your specific needs and related conditions, the team may include experts in endocrinology, endocrine surgery, gastroenterology, neurosurgery, oncology, interventional radiology, radiation oncology, chest (thoracic) surgery, liver (hepatobiliary) surgery, medical genetics and other areas if needed.

 Advanced diagnosis methods